 2015 Fantasy Baseball Outlook

 Since offering glimpses of frontline starter potential in the low minors, things have spiraled downhill for Friedrich.
 The 27-year-old struggled mightily during his first exposure to the majors in 201...

 Selected by the Rockies in the first round of the 2008 entry draft (25th overall).
 Signed with Colorado in June 2008, including a $1.35 million bonus.

-Friedrich (ankle) recorded the final two outs of the eighth inning in Monday's loss to the Dodgers.
+Friedrich worked around a walk to record the final two outs of the seventh inning in Wednesday's 3-1 loss to the Diamondbacks.